mccarthysean/mccarthysean.github.io/_posts/2020-11-07-timescale-dash-flask-part-1.md

       - type: volume
         # source: timescale-db # the volume name
         source: timescale_volume
-        target: /var/lib/postgresql/data # the location in the container where the data are stored
+        # target: the location in the container where the data are stored
+        target: /var/lib/postgresql/data
         read_only: false
       # Custom postgresql.conf file will be mounted (see command: as well)
       - type: bind